Meet the Staff

 Joan and Art Barron Veterans Center Interim Director

-As director of the SDSU Joan and Art Barron Veterans Center, Derek oversees the services provided to all military-connected students at SDSU.
-This includes the Center which serves as the hub for all student veteran support services on campus.
-This includes all aspects of the veteran benefit programs for SDSU's undergraduate and graduate veterans, active duty military, reservists, and dependents.
-She also oversees SDSU's Veterans House.
+As Interim Director of the SDSU Joan and Art Barron Veterans Center, Derek oversees the services provided to all military-connected students at SDSU.
+This includes the Center which serves as the hub for all military-connected student support services on campus.
+Additionally, it includes all aspects of the military benefit programs for SDSU's undergraduate and graduate veterans, active duty military, reservists, and dependents.

 Military & Veterans Program Administrator

 As the Military & Veterans Program Administrator, Todd oversees the daily operation of the Barron Veterans Center; represents the University at various regional, state, and national venues; is responsible for the implementation of new military/veteran support programming; and is an advocate, adviser, and troubleshooter for administrative and transition challenges faced by the military student body.
 He came to San Diego State University following a 22 year career in the United States Marine Corps and completed his undergraduate degree in History (summa cum laude) in 2016.
 He is a past-president of the Student Veteran Organization at SDSU; maintains involvement in a number of volunteer and philanthropic ventures; and stays committed to the overall academic success, professional development, and personal growth of today's military and veteran students.

 Military Liaison Officer